-Who isn’t ready for a bit of sunshine after so many months of dreary, dark and soggy weather?
-Well, I’m not sure that I can order that up for you.
-Good ole Punxsutawney Phil, my favorite varmint, said that Spring was coming soon.
-But maybe in the meantime you can make due by whipping up a batch of golden bright Meyer Lemon Curd, which is veritable sunshine in a jar.
-I got the recipe for this Lemon Curd from one of my best friends, Theresa Storey.
-A couple of years ago, Theresa published her first cookbook where you can find the recipe for this Lemon Curd along with over 100 other delicious seasonal fruit recipes.
+I got the recipe for this Apple-Pie Cake from one of my best friends, Theresa Storey, who just happens to also be a best selling, award winning author!
+A couple of years ago, Theresa published her first cookbook where you can find the recipe for this scrumptious treat along with over 100 other delicious seasonal fruit recipes.
 It is called Fruit on the Table: Seasonal Recipes from the Green Apron Kitchen.

 Theresa’s book, Fruit on the Table is a top 10 best-selling cookbook in Ireland , has won a Gourmond award there and has been selected to compete for an International Gourmond award.
 In her book, Theresa follows the seasons and tells you how best to keep fruit on your table all year round.
 It is an absolute treasure trove, filled not only with her family recipes for jams, jellies and chutneys but it also runs the full gambit of meals, including recipes for cocktails, snacks , mains and going all the way through to desserts.
 And it doesn’t stop with the mouthwateringly delicious recipes, Fruit on the Table also gives you the low down on growing your own fruit, the ins and outs of preserving, tips on foraging as well as drying fruit.
-I’m proud to be sharing these recipes from her book this year and I shared quite a few last year as well, but I’m telling you, they’re only the tip of the iceberg.
+I’m proud to be sharing this recipe from her book.
+I have shared quite a few over the years, but I’m telling you, they’re only the tip of the iceberg.
 You’ve just gotta get ahold of this essential cookbook.
 And if you find yourself in Limerick, you simply must stop by the Limerick Milk Market and pay the Green Apron shop a visit!

-Over the years, I’ve shared quite a few of her fantastic recipes with you.
-Last year I kicked off my St. Patrick’s Day blog-a-thon with her Prize-Winning Scones with Strawberry Jam & Clotted Cream.
+And speaking of those Green Apron recipes that I’ve shared before, let me just remind you of a few.
+A couple of years ago, I kicked off my St. Patrick’s Day blog-a-thon with her Prize-Winning Scones with Strawberry Jam & Clotted Cream.

 I told you about her Batley Cake